-- Our dual class common stock structure has the effect of concentrating voting power with our Chief Executive Officer and Co-Founder, Joseph Davy, which limits an investor's ability to influence the outcome of important transactions, including a change in control. - We cannot predict the impact our dual class structure will have on the market price of Class A Common Stock. - As a "controlled company" within the meaning of Nasdaq listing rules after Closing, we will qualify for exemptions from certain corporate governance requirements and will have the opportunity to elect to avail ourself of any of the exemptions afforded a controlled company. - The market price of Class A Common Stock is likely to be highly volatile, which could subject us to securities class action litigation that could harm our business, and you may lose some or all of your investment. - We have identified material weaknesses in our internal control over financial reporting.
+- Our dual class common stock structure has the effect of concentrating voting power with our Chief Executive Officer and Co-Founder, Joseph Davy, which limits an investor's ability to influence the outcome of important transactions, including a change in control. - We cannot predict the impact our dual class structure will have on the market price of Class A Common Stock. - There can be no assurance that we will be able to comply with the continued listing standards of Nasdaq.
+We have received written notice regarding our non-compliance with the Nasdaq market value of listed securities requirement. - As a "controlled company" within the meaning of Nasdaq listing rules after Closing, we will qualify for exemptions from certain corporate governance requirements and will have the opportunity to elect to avail ourself of any of the exemptions afforded a controlled company. - The market price of Class A Common Stock is likely to be highly volatile, which could subject us to securities class action litigation that could harm our business, and you may lose some or all of your investment. - We have identified material weaknesses in our internal control over financial reporting.
 If we are unable to remediate these material weaknesses, or if we identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect our business and stock price.

-- In order to support the growth of our business, we may need to incur additional indebtedness under our credit facilities or seek capital through new equity or debt financings, which sources of additional capital may not be available to us on acceptable terms or at all. - It is not currently anticipated that we will pay dividends on shares of Class A Common Stock, and, consequently, your ability to achieve a return on your investment will depend on appreciation, if any, in the market price of Class A Common Stock. - Future sales of Class A Common Stock may depress their stock price. - Issuances of the Cantor Fee Shares under the Fee Reduction Agreement and shares of Class A Common Stock issuable pursuant to any Advances under the SEPA, the GEM Warrant, the GEM Convertible Debentures and upon conversion of the Notes will result in dilution of our stockholders and could have a negative impact on the market price of our Common Stock - The Public Warrants may never be in the money, and they may expire worthless and the terms of the warrants may be amended in a manner adverse to a holder if holders of at least 50% of the then outstanding public warrants approve of such amendment. - We may redeem your unexpired Public Warrants prior to their exercise at a time that is disadvantageous to you, thereby making your Public Warrants worthless. - We may issue additional shares of Common Stock or Preferred Stock, including under our equity incentive plan.
-Any such issuances would dilute the interest of our stockholders and likely present other risks.
+- In order to support the growth of our business, we may need to incur additional indebtedness under our credit facilities or seek capital through new equity or debt financings, which sources of additional capital may not be available to us on acceptable terms or at all. - It is not currently anticipated that we will pay dividends on shares of Class A Common Stock, and, consequently, your ability to achieve a return on your investment will depend on appreciation, if any, in the market price of Class A Common Stock. - Future sales of Class A Common Stock may depress their stock price. - Issuances of shares of Class A Common Stock pursuant to any Advances under the SEPA, exercise of the GEM Warrant and conversion of any amounts under the Notes would result in substantial dilution of our stockholders and may have a negative impact on the market price of our Class A Common Stock. - The Warrants may never be in the money and they may expire worthless and therefore we may not receive cash proceeds from the exercise of the Warrants.
+The terms of the Public Warrants may be amended in a manner adverse to a holder if holders of at least 50% of the then outstanding Public Warrants approve of such amendment. - We may redeem your unexpired Public Warrants prior to their exercise at a time that is disadvantageous to you, thereby making your Public Warrants worthless. - We may issue additional shares of Common Stock or Preferred Stock, including under our equity incentive plan.
+Any such issuances would dilute the interest of our stockholders and likely present other risks. - If certain holders of the Class A Common Stock sell a significant portion of their securities, it may negatively impact the market price of the shares of the Class A Common Stock and such holders still may receive significant proceeds.